Allan MacNab: Upper Canada Rebellion, 1837

 Before the Rebellion broke out, MacNab argued for increased American immigration as "they are a useful and enterprising people and if admitted would be of great advantage to the country" in 1837.
 Again before the Rebellion, MacNab was appointed as Lieutenant-Colonel of the 4th Regiment of the Gore militia in May 1830, partly through the influence of the Chisholm family of Oakville.

 MacNab opposed the reform movement in Upper Canada that was led by William Lyon Mackenzie.
 When Mackenzie led the Upper Canada Rebellion in 1837, MacNab was part of the force of British regular troops and Upper Canada militia that moved against Mackenzie at Montgomery's Tavern in Toronto on 7 December, dispersing Mackenzie's rebels in less than an hour.

-MacNab in turn for the victory at Montgomery's Tavern was awarded sole command of troops sent to London District by Lieutenant Governor Sir Francis Bond Head and led a militia of his own against the rebels marching towards Toronto from London, led by Charles Duncombe.
-Duncombe's men also dispersed when they learned that MacNab was waiting for them, but the quality of MacNab's leadership was nonetheless regarded as "mixed".
-There were "extreme problems" in communication, procuring supplies, and controlling the volunteers, along with MacNab ignoring basic operational procedures.
+Following the rebels' defeat at Montgomery's Tavern, Charles Duncombe led an uprising at London.
+Due to his leadership at Montgomery's Tavern, Lieutenant Governor Sir Francis Bond Head gave MacNab sole command of troops sent to London.
+He also led a militia of his own against the rebels.
+Duncombe's men also dispersed themselves when they learned that MacNab's forces were waiting for them.

+Despite these twin successes, some regarded the quality of MacNab's leadership as "mixed".
+He had had "extreme problems" in communication, procuring supplies, and controlling the volunteers, and had ignored basic operational procedures.
 MacNab was given 250 troops but ultimately had some 1500 men assembled total, as MacNab argued "as early as December 14".

-Mackenzie fled to the United States following his defeat at the Battle of Montgomery's Tavern on 7 December, and return to Canada on 13 December, occupying Navy island, with increased American sympathy.
-MacNab was dispatched by Sir Bond Head on Christmas Day (25 December 1837) to command the troops in Niagara with support from both naval forces and regular officers.
-MacNab saw himself alternating between "drilling or dining" for about 4 to 5 days as "supplies and billeting were inadequate and orders were vague" regarding command centers in Toronto and Montreal.
-Moreover, there were contradictory reports coming to both Head and MacNab regarding the amount of American supplies and the strength and morale of Mackenzie's new rebel force, and Head refused to sanction Navy island but offered no other alternatives.
-There were some 2000 raw and reckless volunteers amassed as troops by 29 December 29.
+Mackenzie fled to the United States following his defeat at the Battle of Montgomery's Tavern on 7 December, and returned to Canada on 13 December, occupying Navy island, with strong American sympathy.
+Sir Bond Head dispatched MacNab on Christmas Day (25 December 1837) to command the troops in Niagara with support from both naval forces and regular officers of British units.
+MacNab alternated between "drilling or dining" for about 4 or 5 days as "supplies and billeting were inadequate and orders were vague" regarding command centers in Toronto and Montreal.
+Moreover, contradictory reports came to both Head and MacNab regarding the amount of U.S. supplies and the strength and morale of Mackenzie's new rebel force.
+Head refused to sanction n attack on Navy island but offered no other alternatives.
+Some 2000 raw and reckless volunteers amassed as troops by 29 December.